michaelssavage/plantbassd/posts/fresh-juice/dj-ladybarn-15-6-22.md

 The stuttering shuffle of ‘Fade Into The Sky’ journeys the EP to its close with an alluring organ melody and more euphoric vocals and bass-lines.
 The mid-rift continues to gain weight with the track’s progression before drifting into the 2 step abyss.

 An impressive rendition from Ladybarn with these 4 uplifting garage spinners that are sure to help out during peak time in any intimate club settings.
-Il Padrino have added another stormer to their now vast locker that continues to grow by the month it seems at this stage.
+Il Padrino have added another stormer to their now vast locker that continues to grow month on month.

 Discover the extended Il Padrino catalogue here: https://ilpadrinorecords.bandcamp.com/